tausvels/usefullFunctions/README.md

 8. translateRomanNumeral - Outputs the input roman numeral string as number value.

+9. merge - Outputs a sorted merged array eliminating all 0 values inside it.

 ## ALGORITHMS [REFERENCE](https://blog.bitsrc.io/a-guide-to-javascript-algorithms-search-4d653be3dca2)

 1. ### Breadth First - Used mainly in Graph which uses a QUEUE (FIFO) structure.